The 2014 National Curriculum for Maths aims to ensure that all children:

 - Live marking supports pupils by allowing them to consolidate their learning and progress on to reasoning problems.

 Mathematical topics are taught in a spiral curriculum, enabling pupils to deepen their knowledge and understanding of concepts over time.
-New concepts are introduced through a question which pupils are able to discuss in partners.
+New concepts are introduced by building on prior knowledge and making connections.
 Teachers apply solo taxonomy (deeper layers of questioning) to draw out pupils’ discussions and their understanding.
 This initial activity prompts pupils to apply mathematical vocabulary in their discussion and where appropriate have access to manipulatives to support their working out.
 The class teacher then models effective strategies to address misconceptions and solve the question.

 Independent work provides the means for all children to develop their fluency, before progressing on to reasoning questions.
-Each lesson provides the opportunity to achieve mastery, with all pupils having access to real-life mathematical problems.
+Each lesson provides the opportunity to achieve mastery, with all pupils having access to mathematical reasoning and problem solving questions.
 These questions develop pupils’ exploratory and investigative skills further.

 Reasoning and problem solving questions are sourced from the Whiterose scheme and Deeper Understanding which have progressive challenges in each mathematical strand, to stretch pupils’ mathematical knowledge.